josebastiase/RHEA/README.md

 1.  `test/tests/terzaghi_layers/Workflow_TerzaghiImportDataLayers.ipynb`.
 [Jupyter notebook](https://jupyter.org/) that creates the files containing the sptially-varying properties that are going to be used by RHEA.
 The files created are `K.data`, `p.data`, `L.data` and `G.data`.

 2. `test/tests/terzaghi_layers/TerzaghiImportDataLayers.i`.
 This is the RHEA input file.
-Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportDataLayers.i`.
+Run it using the `rhea-opt` executable you created during compilation: `cd ~/projects/RHEA/test/tests/terzaghi_layers ; ../../../rhea-opt -i TerzaghiImportDataLayers.i`.

 3. `test/tests/terzaghi_layers/plot_results.py`.
 This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Hickson et al., as shown below.
 If you require more precise agreement, simply decrease the time-step size in `TerzaghiImportDataLayers.i`.